CRM Excel: Which CRM Should you Choose as an Excel Replacement?

 Moving to CRM is a bit like running before you can walk.

-Salespeople don’t enjoy using CRM because of its dependence on inputting extensive amounts of data.
-If you go with a CRM, don’t be surprised to see your reps returning to Excel, as they think it's easier and more practical.
+Salespeople don’t enjoy using CRM software because of its dependence on inputting extensive amounts of data.
+If you go with a CRM, don’t be surprised to see your reps returning to Excel, as they think it's easier and much more practical.

 When the time does come to move to a new system, the smoothest transitions are to other software that centres around simplicity.
 Don’t give your reps something that is complicated -- the leap will be too far and they are unlikely to use it.